This has been a strange year!

 Okay, let’s think beyond food again.

-A fund manager and her team, managing your mutual fund investments will however, not miss any of these sectors.
+A fund manager and her team, managing your mutual fund investments will, however, not miss any of these sectors.
 This is their profession, they get paid for it and the MF industry has huge competition to emerge out as the best fund manager.

-Not only will they not miss the sectors, they will also strive to find the best companies in that space for your investments.
+Not only will they not miss the sectors, but they will also strive to find the best companies in that space for your investments.
 Of course, they are doing it for a fee, but that is what makes it a truly professional decision!

-Hence, for most people, equity Mutual Funds should be their first choice to get an equity exposure for their investments.
+Hence, for most people, equity Mutual Funds should be their first choice to get equity exposure for their investments.

 Leave a Reply